Corey Anderson (cricketer): ODI career

 tour of South Africa.
-He was included in New Zealand's ODI squad for the Champions Trophy in 2013 and made his ODI debut against England in Cardiff on 16 June 2013.
+He was included in New Zealand's ODI squad for the Champions Trophy in 2013 and made his ODI debut against England in Cardiff on June 16, 2013.

-On 1 January 2014, at the Queenstown Events Centre Anderson broke Shahid Afridi's 17-year-old record of the fastest ODI hundred by one ball, scoring his in 36 balls.
+On January 1, 2014, at the Queenstown Events Centre Anderson broke Shahid Afridi's 17-year-old record of the fastest ODI hundred by one ball, scoring his in 36 balls.
 He eventually ended with an unbeaten 131 that featured 14 sixes and 6 fours.
 Along with Jesse Ryder, he helped New Zealand set the team record for the most sixes in an ODI innings.
-On 18 January 2015, his record was broken by AB de Villiers scoring a hundred in 31 balls vs West Indies.
+On January 18, 2015, his record was broken by AB de Villiers scoring a hundred in 31 balls vs West Indies.

 Test career

-Anderson made his Test debut against Bangladesh on 9 July 2013 and scored 1 & 8 with the bat.
+Anderson made his Test debut against Bangladesh on July 9, 2013 and scored 1 & 8 with the bat.
 He obtained two wickets from 19 overs with the ball.

 Anderson hit his maiden Test century in his second Test match.
 He scored 116 runs from 173 balls and took one wicket.

 In May 2018, Anderson was one of twenty players to be awarded a new contract for the 2018–19 season by New Zealand Cricket.
 However, in October 2018, he announced he was putting long-form cricket on hold to concentrate on the limited over formats.
 He quit New Zealand Cricket in December 2020.

 United States

 In 2023, Anderson became eligible to represent the United States in international cricket.
-In March 2024, he was named in the American side for their home series against Canada.
-He made his debut on 12 April in the 4th T20I, scoring 28 runs off 29 deliveries.
+In March 2024, he was named in the American team for their home series against Canada.
+He made his debut on April 12, in the 4th T20I, scoring 28 runs off 29 deliveries.
 Anderson scored his first half century in T20Is for the United States in the last match of the series, scoring 55 off 48 balls.
 In May 2024, Anderson was selected in the USA's Squad for ICC Men's T20 World Cup.